zhenya123/assignment2/README.md

  ## Please contact me with any questions

  This will be due by midnight on the date stated in the syllabus

+ ALso remember your first and last name need to be in your pull request somewhere so something like below:

+ `Matt Bowytz CS1520 Assignment2`